Filter Dogs

 About Border Collies in Calgary

 BC mixes are far more common than purebreds in Calgary rescues.
 Border-Aussie (BC + Australian Shepherd) shares the working drive of both parents.
-Border Heeler / Texas Heeler (BC + Australian Cattle Dog/Heeler) is intensely energetic, common in Calgary from cattle-country surrenders.
-Borador (BC + Lab) is calmer than purebred BC — often the right starter Border Collie for active families.
-BC + Aussie Shepherd / BC + Cattle Dog / BC + Lab listings are typically marked as "border collie mix" in Calgary rescue databases — check each foster's temperament notes for the specific cross.
+Border Heeler / Texas Heeler (BC + Australian Cattle Dog) is intensely energetic, common in Calgary from cattle-country surrenders.
+Borador (BC + Lab) is calmer than a purebred BC and often the right starter Border Collie for active families.
+Mix listings in Calgary rescue databases are typically labelled "border collie mix": check each foster's temperament notes for the specific cross before applying.

-A note on "Willow Creek Border Collie Puppies" and similar searches: these are Alberta-area working-line breeders, not rescues.
-If you specifically need a working-line BC for sheep work or agility, breeders may make sense — verify ABCA registration, MDR1 testing, eye CERF, hip OFA.
-For pet-companion homes, adoption is the better fit.
-Most surrendered BCs in Calgary are exactly the dogs that didn't work out as working dogs but make excellent active-family pets when matched correctly.
-All Border Collies and BC mixes listed below are sourced from 15+ Calgary-area rescues, updated every 2 hours.
+A note on breeder-style searches like "Willow Creek Border Collie puppies": these are Alberta-area working-line breeders, not rescues.
+If you specifically need a working-line BC for sheep work or agility, a breeder may make sense (verify ABCA registration, MDR1 testing, eye CERF, hip OFA).
+For pet-companion homes, adoption is usually the better fit.
+Most surrendered BCs in Calgary are exactly the dogs that did not pan out as working dogs but make excellent active-family pets when matched correctly.
+All Border Collies and BC mixes listed below are sourced from 15+ Calgary-area rescues, updated regularly.

 Border Collie Adoption FAQ